amitizle/pihole_config/README.md

   * Every line starts with `#` is treated as a comment.
   * Empty lines are ignored.
   * Every line can only contain **one domain**.

+## Configuration / environment variables

+Here's a list of some environment variables you can setup in order to customize your experience using this script:

+  * `FIREBOG_LIST_TYPE` - There are three types in [Wally3k's list](https://v.firebog.net/hosts/lists.php): `tick`, `nocross` and `all`.